jhvanderschee/jekyllcodex/_posts/2017-11-18-building-a-webshop-with-jekyll.md

 - Cartes Bancaires
 - Gift cards

 Although I know that this webshop is far from perfect, it allow you to sell products in almost any country, for a very small fee.
-Things that are currently missing, but you could easily add are a thank you page and a seperate delivery address.
+Things that are currently missing, but could easily be added, are a thank you page and a seperate delivery address.
 Tax calculations, based on country and delivery prices are also missing, but would be a little bit harder to add.

 Adding these missing things is still on my to-do list.
 I will update this post once they are added.